Avicity7/pyhelp/basics/basics.md

 #### Floats

-Similar to integers, floats hold numerica values.
-The difference between floats and integers are that floats are meant to hold numbers with **decimal points**.
+Similar to integers, floats hold numerical values.
+In constrast with integers, though, floats are meant to hold numbers with **decimal points** (or fractional parts).

+Some of Python's native abilities like *division* and *multiplication with floats* will always return a float.

 ##### Examples of Floats
 ```python